- Do you operate a marketplace where sellers offer their products or services to customers?

 Onboard marketplace owners and sellers

-Prior to the below steps, we strongly recommend that you (the marketplace owner) initially set up and test payment flows between a test escrow account and a test seller account in the demo environment, in order to make sure that the payout and refund flows are functioning properly before moving further with the implementation of a fully-fledged marketplace.
-Thus, you (the marketplace owner) should initially open two demo Viva Wallet accounts; one will be used as the escrow account and the other as a seller’s account.
+Prior to the below steps, we strongly recommend that you (the marketplace owner) initially set up and test payment flows between a test platform account and a test seller account in the demo environment, in order to make sure that the payout and refund flows are functioning properly before moving further with the implementation of a fully-fledged marketplace.
+Thus, you (the marketplace owner) should initially open two demo Viva Wallet accounts; one will be used as the platform account and the other as a seller’s account.

 Here is a summary of the steps: